RomanHorshkov/DB_lmdb/docs/architecture/STATIC.md

 ## Scope

-- Public surface: what headers a consumer includes (`db_lmdb.h`, `db.h`, `dbi.h`) and how `db.h` re-exports DBI structures.
+- Public surface: what headers a consumer includes (`db_lmdb_core.h`) and how it re-exports DBI and operation types.
-- Internal layering: API → core → DB/DBI management → ops/void store.
+- Internal layering: Core → Ops → DB/Security, with Core depending only on the ops facade and DB types.
-- External services: LMDB C API and EMlog reached only through the internal shim (`internal.h`/`config.h`).
+- External services: LMDB C API and EMlog reached only through `config.h`/`common.h` and the security policy.

 ## Packages and boundaries (PlantUML-rendered)